 ABF’s school re-entry visits are emotional—but vital.
 They help survivors feel seen, supported and less alone.
 For Alex and his family, it was another step in the healing journey.
 And ABF will be there for every step that follows.

-Dear Friends of ABF, Our mission at the Arizona Burn Foundation has always been clear:…
+Dear Friends of ABF, I’m honored to share that the Arizona Burn Foundation has been…